 Dr. Tatyana Doktorova is a Senior Toxicologist and Head of the Safety Assessment Laboratory at Edelweiss Connect.
 She is a European Registered Toxicologist with a Ph.D. in Pharmaceutical Sciences and also a Marie Curie Individual Fellowship recipient.

-Dr Doktorova has strong knowledge in the field of omics-based technologies, biomarker and pathway discovery of mutagen- and non-mutagen-induced hepatocellular carcinoma.
-Furthermore, she has extensive background in liver-based in vitro models, in vitro mutagenicity/genotoxicity assays, reporter-based assays, alternative methods for hazard identification.
-Her most recent projects are focused on the development of an automated workflows for AOP hypothesis generation.
+Dr. Doktorova has strong knowledge in the field of omics-based technologies, biomarker, and pathway discovery of mutagen- and non-mutagen-induced hepatocellular carcinoma.
+Furthermore, she has an extensive background in liver-based in vitro models, in vitro mutagenicity/genotoxicity assays, reporter-based assays, alternative methods for hazard identification.
+Her most recent projects are focused on the development of automated workflows for AOP hypothesis generation.

-Her research efforts have resulted in authorship, co-authorship or senior authorship of more than 20 peer-reviewed scientific publications.
+Her research efforts have resulted in authorship, co-authorship, or senior authorship of more than 20 peer-reviewed scientific publications.

 NAMs and IATAs

 In the last decade, regulators worldwide have faced a challenge to increase the inclusion of relevant New Approach mechanistically-based Methods (NAMs) into hazard and risk assessment.
 This is mostly required to meet the demands of increased testing of new molecules whilst reducing reliance on in vivo models.